 I was the first of my close friends to retire – by a long shot.
 Even most of my work friends had another five years to go.
 Only then they could turn off the alarm clock and plan their days to their liking.

-If they’re like me though, they may be surprised to discover that they will also have at least a year or so of anxiety and self-reflection before they figure out this next iteration of their lives.
+To my surprise, I experienced at least a year or so of anxiety and self-reflection before I figured out this next iteration of my life.